Khairun-Data/AI-adoption-SQL-PowerBI-Analysis/README.md

 # Global AI Adoption Analysis
 ## Project overview
 This project explores the global use of generative AI trends using SQL and Power BI.
+This repository contains datasets from Microsoft’s AI Diffusion research and global GDP.

+The AI diffusion report tracks the use of generative AI across countries and over time while the global GDP is from they year 2024.

 ## Tools Used
 - MySQL